Article List

 And if it is possible, then a custom-built black hole might have already been created somewhere in the past—giving rise to our own cosmos, says Crane.
 He cites a theory by Smolin, which suggests that our universe is only one of many, and that new universes arise within black holes.
 Crane reasons that long ago, intelligent beings with the ability to make artificial black holes for spaceships might have littered their universe with them.
 A lot of black holes could mean a lot of daughter universes—possibly including our own.

-I think it’s the only
+I think it’s the only thing imaginable that would actually get us to the stars.

 - Louis Crane on artificial black holes